 If a student’s income after graduation is modest, LRAP helps repay their educational loans.
 The program covers federal loans, private alternative loans and parent PLUS loans.
 LRAP enables prospective students to attend their first-choice colleges without worry, and provides a safety-net allowing them to pursue their desired career after graduation.

 LRAP is proven to influence enrollment decisions.
-Research conducted by the University of Michigan found that 74% of student enrollment decisions were positively impacted by LRAP
+Research conducted by the National Forum on Higher Education for the Public Good found that 74% of student enrollment decisions were positively impacted by LRAP, among those with knowledge of their award.

 LRAP provides a powerful response to students and families who question their ability to afford college.
 The program helps assure students of their freedom to follow their educational and career ambitions, while helping colleges maximize enrollment, retention and completion.
 If a student graduates to earn a modest income, LRAP helps repay federal, private alternative and parent PLUS loans.